Haymarket affair: May Day parade and strikes

-Speaking to a rally outside the plant on May 3, August Spies advised the striking workers to "hold together, to stand by their union, or they would not succeed".
-Well-planned and coordinated, the general strike to this point had remained largely nonviolent.
-When the end-of-the-workday bell sounded, however, a group of workers surged to the gates to confront the strikebreakers.
-Despite calls for calm by Spies, the police fired on the crowd.
-Two McCormick workers were killed (although some newspaper accounts said there were six fatalities).
-Spies would later testify, "I was very indignant.
+On Monday, May 3, speaking to a rally outside a McCormick Harvesting Machine Company plant on the West Side of Chicago, August Spies advised the striking workers to "hold together, to stand by their union, or they would not succeed".
+Well-planned and coordinated, the general strike to this point had mainly remained non-violent.
+However, workers surged to the gates to confront strikebreakers when the end-of-the-workday bell sounded.
+Spies called for calm, but the police fired on the crowd.
+Two McCormick workers were killed; some newspaper accounts said there were six fatalities.
+Spies later testified, "I was very indignant.
 I knew from experience of the past that this butchering of people was done for the express purpose of defeating the eight-hour movement."

 Outraged by this act of police violence, local anarchists quickly printed and distributed fliers calling for a rally the following day at Haymarket Square (also called the Haymarket), which was then a bustling commercial center near the corner of Randolph Street and Desplaines Street.
 Printed in German and English, the fliers stated that the police had murdered the strikers on behalf of business interests and urged workers to seek justice.
-The first batch of fliers contain the words Workingmen Arm Yourselves and Appear in Full Force!
+The first fliers contain the words "Workingmen Arm Yourselves and Appear in Full Force!"
 When Spies saw the line, he said he would not speak at the rally unless the words were removed from the flier.
-All but a few hundred of the fliers were destroyed, and new fliers were printed without the offending words.
-More than 20,000 copies of the revised flier were distributed.
+All but a few hundred fliers were destroyed, and new fliers were printed without the offending words.
+More than 20,000 copies were distributed.

 Rally at Haymarket Square

 The rally began peacefully under a light rain on the evening of May 4.
-August Spies, Albert Parsons, and the Rev. Samuel Fielden spoke to a crowd estimated variously between 600 and 3,000 while standing in an open wagon adjacent to the square on Des Plaines Street.
+August Spies, Albert Parsons, and the Rev. Samuel Fielden spoke to a crowd estimated variously at between 600 and 3,000 while standing in an open wagon adjacent to the square on Des Plaines Street.
 A large number of on-duty police officers watched from nearby.

-Paul Avrich, a historian specializing in the study of anarchism, quotes Spies as saying:
+Paul Avrich, a historian specializing in the history of anarchism, quotes Spies as saying:

-There seems to prevail the opinion in some quarters that this meeting has been called for the purpose of inaugurating a riot, hence these warlike preparations on the part of so-called 'law and order.'
-However, let me tell you at the beginning that this meeting has not been called for any such purpose.
-The object of this meeting is to explain the general situation of the eight-hour movement and to throw light upon various incidents in connection with it.